Nick

 giving vulnerable people personal attack alarms.

-If you'd like email updates like this from my colleague in
+- If you'd like email updates like this from

 the European parliament, Glenis Wilmott, drop an email to